zedshaw/python-lust/README.md

 A. Alright.
 Say it with me.
 SHUT THE FUCK UP.

+Q. Okay, if not supervisord, why not daemontools or runit or s6?
+They don't require PID file management and take care of the logs too.

+A. Seriously?
+At least supervisord is python.
+SHUT THE FUCK **UP**.

 Q. Why aren't you using TOML, JSON, YAML for config files?

 A. Holy mother fuck dude.
 FUHG GUR SHPX HC!